 Asbury Woods has everything you need to begin an adventure on our 205 acres of preserved property which includes native species, old-growth forests, landscaped gardens, wetlands, boardwalk trails and dirt trails.
 Our self guided activities are a fun way to explore the trails for free!

 The following are great ideas to do while maintaining social distancing.

 We’ve placed QR code plaques in different places around the Andrew J. Conner Nature Center and on trails surrounding the Nature Center on the east side of Asbury Road.
-Using a QR code scanner on your smart phone, scan the code to discover secrets of the natural world nearby.
+Using your photo app or QR code scanner on your smart phone, scan the code to discover secrets of the natural world nearby.
 Don’t have a built in QR scanner on your phone?
 There are many free QR code scanner apps available for download.
-These QR codes will be updated and moved throughout the summer months so there will always be something new to discover at Asbury Woods.
+These QR codes will be updated and moved each season so there will always be something new to discover at Asbury Woods.

 Asbury Woods has a compass course hidden throughout the trails that is fun for the whole family to explore.
 We've provided instruction about how to use a compass as well as directions for each course.
 Don't have a compass?
 No problem!
 There are many free compass apps that can be downloaded to a phone or tablet.
 A compass app is an easy option for navigating the course.
 Simply turn your body until the desired heading appears on the screen of your device.